 The fact that individuals responsible for committing heinous crimes often remain on the run can make the grieving process excruciatingly difficult for victims and their families.
 As our Palm Beach and Broward County criminal defense lawyers understand, those who have suffered at the hands of criminals, and the public at large, have an entirely reasonable interest in bringing those who have committed horrible crimes to justice.

-Shows like “The Hunt” include reenactments of the alleged crimes that tug at the heartstrings of television viewers and encourage them to be on the “look out” (or, “the hunt”) for the individuals depicted in the program.
-And, despite the fact that legal disclaiemrs on these types of shows advise individuals to contact law enforcement officers instead of taking matters into their own hands, our Palm Beach and Broward County criminal defense lawyers know that sometiems emotions overpower reason and impassioned individuals take it upon themselves to punish those who they think have escaped justice.
+Shows like “The Hunt” include reenactments of the alleged crimes that tug at the heartstrings of television viewers and encourage them to be on the “lookout” (or, “the hunt”) for the individuals depicted in the program.
+And, despite the fact that legal disclaimers on these types of shows advise individuals to contact law enforcement officers instead of taking matters into their own hands, our Palm Beach and Broward County criminal defense lawyers know that sometimes emotions overpower reason and impassioned individuals take it upon themselves to punish those who they think have escaped justice.

-For instance, man named Shane Miller, accused of murdering his family, was recently featured on “The Hunt.”
-Shortly thereafter, his bodily remains were foud on the banks of the Mattole River in California, and were later identified as his via dental records.
+For instance, a man named Shane Miller, accused of murdering his family, was recently featured on “The Hunt.”
+Shortly thereafter, his bodily remains were found on the banks of the Mattole River in California and was later identified as his via dental records.
 It’s striking that he was just found dead after the airing of the relevant show on “The Hunt,” because police had been searching for him since May of last year.

 Now, it isn’t clear how the man died, but our criminal defense lawyers do know a few things that are relevant in making such a determination: 1) police officers don’t kill people and toss them into a river, 2) a handrun and ammunition were found near the body and, 3) it isn’t likely that Miller would have or could have murdered himself in such a way that his body was found in a river in a nearly unidentifiable state.
 Based on this, it is entirely reasonable to assume that Shane Miller was killed in an act of vigilante justice, by someone or some group of people who did not want to let the criminal justice system run its course.